nyzss/minishell/README.md

 - [parsing] if export a='ls' and then export b='-a', then $a$b should exec the same as "ls -a"
 - [Makefile] Added dependency to headers in each file during compilation
 - [expansion] $ only should print it
-- [Token] intput "&", "&&" should give exit code of 2, but now is 127. "&" should also be considered as meta character
 - [builtin] echo -n -nnn hola -nnnn shold only output "hola -nnnn".
 It should ignore multiple -n or -nnnnnnnn flags in the arguments.
 - [expansion] ```echo $``` and ```echo "$"``` should output a $
 - [MAJOR] parsing export "" should be error invalid identifier but now there is no error message. now the argument "" is not an empty string but null